Smurfette principle: Description by Katha Pollitt

 The term was coined by Katha Pollitt in 1991 in The New York Times:

 Pollitt observed this as what she thought of in terms of a common media practice while shopping for her daughter's Christmas toys.
-The initial use of the term was in relation to "preschool culture," that to Pollitt, would hinder a child's understanding of gender.
+The initial use of the term was in relation to "preschool culture", that to Pollitt, would hinder a child's understanding of gender.
 She wrote: "The sexism in preschool culture deforms both boys and girls.
 Little girls learn to split their consciousness, filtering their dreams and ambitions through boy characters while admiring the clothes of the princess."

-The woman character essentially represents "femininity" in these cases.
-She may or may not play a major role in the story, but typically is "everything female."
+The female character essentially represents "femininity" in these cases.
+She may or may not play a major role in the story, but typically is "everything female".
 Some examples that Pollitt cites include the mother figure, a “glamour queen,” or a female sidekick of sorts.
 As a consequence, works employing this trope often fail the Bechdel test, an indicator of gender bias in fiction.